Keep your child safe on Twitch

 - Live streaming makes it harder to censor what people share or what language they use, so your child could be exposed to bullying content, or content that’s inappropriate for their age

-- The chat function means strangers could talk to your child.
-Twitch is one of the main platforms used to ‘groom’ children (where an adult builds a relationship with a child to manipulate, exploit and abuse them)
+- The chat function means strangers can talk to your child.
+For example, Twitch is reported to be one of the main platforms used to ‘groom’ children (where an adult builds a relationship with a child to manipulate, exploit and abuse them)

-5 steps to help keep your child safe on Twitch
+4 steps to help keep your child safe

 1. Find out what your child is watching